Global search

 Method 4:

-When Health Roster data is unavailable for the whole or part of a fortnight, the calculation of your preliminary entitlement for meal breaks that meet the above criteria will be the average of all Participating Group Members’ meal break preliminary entitlements calculated pursuant to Method 1 on a per fortnight basis multiplied by the number of fortnights you worked where Health Roster data is unavailable.
+When Health Roster data is unavailable for the whole or part of a fortnight, the calculation of your preliminary entitlement for meal breaks that meet the above criteria will be calculated pursuant to Method 1 (Average Hours x Rate of Pay x Full-time Equivalent (FTE) load = preliminary entitlement per fortnight) multiplied by the number of fortnights you worked where Health Roster data is unavailable plus an amount equivalent to the statutory employer superannuation contribution on that value.

 Calculation of Underpayment of Rostered Overtime